Quick Links

 Online Safety

 We take the online safety of our children very seriously.
-On this page you will find several helpful documents with advice on keeping your children safe online.

 National College training for parents

 The National College provides multi-award winning online safety education for the whole school community.
 They believe that when children go online to learn, to communicate or to play, they should be able to do so safely.
-Parents can join National College to help children to use the internet safely, free of charge.

 Child Exploitation and Online Protection (CEOP)